The Ocean Reference Station at 20° S, 85° W under the stratus clouds west of northern

 meteorology, of air-sea fluxes of heat, freshwater, and momentum, and of upper ocean

 temperature, salinity, and velocity variability.
-The Stratus Ocean Reference Station,
+The Stratus Ocean Reference Station (ORS

-hereafter ORS Stratus, is supported by the National Oceanic and Atmospheric
+Stratus) is supported by the National Oceanic and Atmospheric Administration’s (NOAA)

-comparison with instrumentation put on board by Chris Fairall of the NOAA
+instrumentation put on board by staff of the NOAA Environmental Technology Laboratory

 The ORS Stratus buoys are equipped with two Improved Meteorological systems, which